Frequently Asked Questions

 How do I check the balance of my meal plan?

 Visit the TechCASH website and login to your account to view the balance of your meal plan.

 When and how do I select a plan?

 View the different meal plan options and prices before selecting your meal plan.
 Select your dining plan when you complete your housing request forms.
 Please note that meal plan selections default to the highest plan available for your house.
 If you would like a lower level plan, make this change at the time you make your housing selection.

 How does it work?

-All first year students living in Baker, Maseeh, McCormick, Next and Simmons are required to purchase a meal plan.
+All first year students living in Baker House, Maseeh Hall, McCormick Hall, Next House and Simmons Hall are required to purchase a meal plan.
 Each meal plan provides a certain number of meals per week at a set cost.
-Features of the house dining meal plan program (during normal service periods):
+Features of the house dining meal plan program include (during normal service periods):

-- Lunch in The Howard Dining facility in Maseeh Hall
+- Lunch in The Howard Dining Hall in Maseeh Hall (Monday-Friday)

 - Halal ingredients, practices, and standards in all dining halls